Warren Buffett once said:

 The demand for cryptocurrencies spiked drastically in 2020 and 2021, especially as the COVID-19 pandemic hit.

-If you’re looking to invest in cryptocurrency as well, you may want to consider opening a free Coinbase account.
+If you’re looking to invest in cryptocurrency as well, you may want to consider opening a free account with Coinbase.

-Coinbase is one of the top 3 largest crypto exchanges in the world, and offers 30+ coins for investing – plus it takes about 5 minutes to set up your account.
+Coinbase is one of the largest crypto exchanges in the US, and offers 170+ coins for investing – plus it takes about 5 minutes to set up your account.

 Cryptocurrency is likely one of the most volatile yet best long-term investments with the highest return potential.